-Franchises are an opportunity to run a business while having the framework, support and guidance of an umbrella company, the franchisor.
-Both the franchisee and franchisor enter into a Franchise Agreement and franchises are well regulated by the Franchise Code of Conduct.
+Franchises are an opportunity to run a business while having the framework, support and guidance of an umbrella company – the franchisor.
+Both the franchisee and franchisor enter into a Franchise Agreement and franchises remain well regulated by the Franchise Code of Conduct, which has been updated with enhanced transparency measures for 2025.

 However, the franchise model doesn’t suit everyone.
-The success of your franchise relies heavily on both parties operating their side of the business in good faith, with mutual respect and cooperation.
-This can prove difficult.
+The success of your franchise relies heavily on both parties operating their side of the business in good faith, with mutual respect and cooperation – a challenge in today’s dynamic market.
+It’s always wise to review your obligations through resources such as our Franchisees’ Legal Obligations article before proceeding.

-The franchisor has the entire business in mind and may make decisions that suit some franchisees and not others.
-The financial rewards may not meet the franchisee’s expectations and it can be many years before the initial buy-in fees have been recovered.
-This can lead to disenchantment with the arrangement.
+The franchisor, with the bigger picture in mind, may adopt decisions that benefit some franchisees over others.
+Financial rewards might not meet every franchisee’s expectations, and it can take many years before initial buy-in fees are recovered.
+Such disparities can lead to disenchantment with the overall arrangement.

-It may be personal circumstances such as bereavement or divorce that force a franchisee to sell.
-Sometimes it just doesn’t work out and one of the parties elect to extricate themselves from the franchise.
+Personal circumstances – whether due to bereavement, divorce, or simply a change in business priorities – can force a franchisee to sell.
+Sometimes, it just doesn’t work out and one of the parties elects to extricate themselves from the franchise.

 What Does The Law Say?